Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

 County numbers

-King County continues to have the highest numbers in Washington, with 62,580 cases and 1,050 deaths.
-Pierce County is second in cases, with 25,864.
-Snohomish County has the second-highest deaths at 390.
+King County continues to have the highest numbers in Washington, with 66,998 cases and 1,093 deaths.
+Pierce County is second in cases, with 27,769.
+Snohomish County has the second-highest number of deaths at 408.

 All counties in Washington have cases.
 Only four counties have case counts of fewer than 100.